kuerbis/Term-TablePrint-p6/README.md

 table-expand
 ------------

-If the option *table-expand* is set to `1` or `2` and `Return` is pressed, the selected table row is printed with each column in its own line.
-Exception: if *table-expand* is set to `1` and the cursor auto-jumped to the first row, the first row will not be expanded.
+If the option *table-expand* is enabled and `Return` is pressed, the selected table row is printed with each column in its own line.
+Exception: if the cursor auto-jumped to the first row, the first row will not be expanded.

+0 - off

+1 - on (default)

         .----------------------------.        .----------------------------.
         |col1 | col2   | col3 | col3 |        |                            |